 Joseph L. Mullen has been a member of the Board since July 15, 2009.
 Mr. Mullen served as a director of our predecessor entity WebFinancial Corporation ("WebFinancial") from 1995 until December 2008.
 Since January 1994, Mr. Mullen has served as Managing Partner of Li Moran International, Inc., a management consulting company, and has functioned as a senior officer overseeing the merchandise and marketing departments for such companies as Leewards Creative Crafts Inc. and Office Depot of Warsaw, Poland.
+Mr. Mullen previously served on the Board of Trustees for Benjamin Franklin Classical Charter Public School in Franklin, MA.

 The Board has determined that Mr. Mullen's experience as a member of various audit committees, including membership on the audit committee of WebFinancial, as well as over 20 years' experience working with various banks and retailers and as Vice President of Hills Department Stores with line item responsibility enable him to assist in the management of the Company.
-Mr. Mullen also serves on the Board of Trustees for Benjamin Franklin Classical Charter Public School in Franklin, MA, which includes membership on the Finance Committee.

 General Richard I. Neal has been a member of the Board since July 15, 2009.
+General Neal currently serves as a director of Humanetics Corporation, since June 2006, and Berkeley Springs Instruments, since June 2015, and is a Trustee for Norwich University.
 Since his retirement from the Marine Corps in 1998, General Neal has been the President of four intellectual property licensing companies.
-He was the Senior Mentor for the United States Marine Corps for five years and is a Senior Fellow for the National Defense University.
-General Neal currently serves as a director of Humanetics Corporation and Berkeley Springs Instruments, and is a Trustee for Norwich University.
+He was the Senior Mentor for the United States Marine Corps for five years and a Senior Fellow for the National Defense University for the past fifteen years.
 He was a Senior Fellow for the Institute for Defense and Business at the University of North Carolina.
 He was a director for United Industrial Corporation and for AgustaWestland Inc. He was also a director and the Chairman of the Military Officers Association of America.
 Following graduation from Northeastern University in 1965, he was commissioned as a Second Lieutenant in the Marine Corps.
-For the next thirty-five years, General Neal commanded at every level within the Marine Corps; battery, battalion, brigade and as the Second Marine Division Commander.
+For the next 35 years, General Neal commanded at every level within the Marine Corps: battery, battalion, brigade and as the Second Marine Division Commander.
 He served two tours in the Republic of Vietnam.
 During Operation Desert Storm, General Neal served as the Deputy Director of Operations for U.S. Central Command and was also responsible for briefing the international press on the war.
 Before his retirement in 1998, General Neal's last assignment was as the Assistant Commandant of the Marine Corps.
-General Neal holds a B.S. in History and Education from Northeastern University, and a M.Ed. from Tulane University and is a graduate of the National War College.
+General Neal holds a Bachelor of Science in History and Education from Northeastern University and a Master of Education from Tulane University and is a graduate of the National War College.

-The Board has determined that General Neal's unique experience in negotiating licensing agreements, developing financial settlements, and collecting and distributing royalties, along with his experience as Chairman of the 38-member Board of the Military Officers Association of America that represents a membership of 375,000 and is intimately involved in governance issues and policy development, enable him to assist in the management of the Company.
+The Board has determined that General Neal's unique experience in negotiating licensing agreements, developing financial settlements and collecting and distributing royalties, along with his experience as Chairman of the 38-member Board of the Military Officers Association of America that represents a membership of 375,000 and is intimately involved in governance issues and policy development, enable him to assist in the management of the Company.